robocomp/robocomp/doc/DSR-start.md

 ## Deploying DSR "Hello World"
 Here we will describe the steps required to start all four elements.
 With the addition of a joystick or a XBox pad, you can move the robot around and see all the nice tools included in G and the G viewers that all agents inherit.

+Once you have completed the installation of robocomp and  [robocomp-dsr](https://github.com/robocomp/dsr-graph "robocomp-dsr"), follow these steps:

+1. In a new terminal type "rcnode" to start ZeroC's publish-subscribe broker
+2. In a new terminal goto ~/robocomp/components/dsr-graph/components
+3. In a new terminal goto ~/robocomp/components/dsr-graph/components/idserver.
+  * Build it and execute: bin/ideserver etc/config.
+  * You should see a Qt window showing the graph G. There are also other tabs that "project" G as a 2D and 3D scene.
+Also, there is a tree view of G.